Personal Capital sells to Empower Retirement in deal worth up to $1B – TechCrunch

 - Users: 2.5 million

-So, Wealthfront and M1 Finance and others, there are some metrics for you to weigh yourselves again.
+So, Wealthfront and M1 Finance and others, there are some metrics for you to weigh yourselves against.
 Of course, other, competing companies have different monetization methods, so the comparison won’t be 100% direct.

-The Personal Capital exit fits into the theme that TechCrunch has tracked lately in which savings and investing applications have seen demand surge for their wares.
+The Personal Capital exit fits into the theme that TechCrunch has tracked lately, in which savings and investing applications have seen demand surge for their wares.
 This is a trend not merely in the United States where Personal Capital is based, but also abroad.

-Aside from Personal Capital’s exit today, we’ve also seen huge deals in 2020 from Plaid, which sold to Visa for over $5 billion, Galileo’s exit for over $1 billion, and Credit Karma’s sale for north of $7 billion.
+Aside from Personal Capital’s exit today, we’ve also seen huge deals in 2020 from Plaid, which sold to Visa for over $5 billion, Galileo’s exit for over $1 billion and Credit Karma’s sale for north of $7 billion.
 In response to this particular news item, TechCrunch’s Danny Crichton noted that fintech is “probably the hottest exit market right now.”
 He’s right.